HOKOTATE-pzw/maysics/README.md

 2. "equa" packages some equation solving operation;<br/>
 3. "explain" is used for estimating and explaining models;<br/>
 4. "graph" is used for graph theory analysis;<br/>
-5. "image" is used for digital image process;<br/>
+5. "digital" is used for digital image, sequence process;<br/>
 6. "models" packages several coommon models and algorithms for fast modeling;<br/>
 7. "prep" is used for data preproccessing;<br/>
 8. "stats" is uesd for statistical analysis;<br/>